 - QuickBooks Online has some limitations.

-- Partner eco-systems can be used to develop custom solutions for your business.
+- Partner eco-systems that can be used to develop custom solutions for your business.

-- Outsourcing of back-office accounting can be varied to suit a client’s preferred level of integration and involvement.
+- Outsourcing of back-office accounting can be varied to suit for client’s preferred level of integration and involvement.

 - Having a cloud-based accounting program does not mean that you will be able to do your accounting without professional support.